Topics

 Don Boileau

-Human Trafficking (not available until June 2025)
+Human Trafficking (not available until June 2025) (Speaker: Guadalupe Correa-Cabrera)

 Guadalupe Correa-Cabrera (not available until June 2025)

-Humility: The Forgotten Virtue (Unavailable Spring Semester 2023)
+Humility: The Forgotten Virtue (Speaker: June Tangney)

 Humility is not simply modesty or low self-esteem.
 It is a complex virtue that invites creativity and collaboration.

-June Tangney (Unavailable Spring Semester 2023)
+June Tangney

-Ibsen and the Birth of Modern Drama
+Ibsen and the Birth of Modern Drama (Speaker: Rick Davis)

 A look at the revolution in drama launched by Henrik Ibsen, one of the giant figures of European letters in the late 19th century.